-- Through Self-Service Banner, students must run their "Degree Evaluation" using CAPP (Curriculum Advising and Program Planning) to develop a plan for degree completion.
+- Through Self-Service Banner, students must run their online degree evaluation to develop a plan for degree completion.

-- Students are eligible to apply for graduation once they are two semesters from completing all degree requirements.
+- Students are eligible to apply for graduation once they are within two semesters of completing all degree requirements.
 Students should run their online degree evaluation and confer with their advisor to determine graduation eligibility.
 Students must apply for graduation using their online Banner account.

 - Students must remain aware of and make decisions consistent with university policies, deadlines, and degree requirements as stated in the catalog, the FSU website, and other official documents.

 - Students must recognize that failure to follow the steps outlined above will delay their graduation

 To facilitate their advisees' degree completion, Academic Advisors must take the following steps:

 - Advisors will be available during published office hours and at other times by appointment to assist advisees in completing the student responsibilities outlined above.

 - Advisors will provide accurate information in a timely manner.
 Advisors will usually respond to student inquiries within two business days.
 When advisors are not available (i.e., summer or other extended leave), they will arrange for back-up.

 - Advisors will help students understand their responsibilities, as outlined above, in the advisement process.

 - Advisors will direct students to appropriate university resources for assistance as needed.
 For students whose GPA falls below 2.0, advisors will work with the student to develop an Academic Success Plan and monitor student's implementation of the plan.